🔍 1 Female = 500 Eggs Per Year

 ✅ What to Do If You Find Evidence

-If you find any signs of bed bugs during your inspection, document everything with photos and contact a professional immediately.
-Early intervention prevents spread and reduces treatment costs.
+Document everything with photos and contact a professional immediately.
+Early intervention prevents spread and dramatically reduces treatment cost and complexity.

 What to Do If You Find Signs of Bed Bugs

-2. Document everything — Take photos of all evidence for pest control and insurance
+2. Document everything — photo every piece of evidence for pest control and insurance.

-3. Contain the area — Don't move items to other rooms (this spreads bugs)
+3. Contain the area — do NOT move items to other rooms (this spreads bugs).

-4. Don't throw away your mattress — Heat treatment can save it
+4. Don't throw away your mattress — heat treatment saves it.

 ⚠️ Common Mistakes to Avoid

-• Don't use bug bombs or foggers — They don't reach hiding spots and can spread bugs
+• Don't use bug bombs or foggers — they don't reach hiding spots and can scatter bugs.

-• Don't sleep in another room — This can spread the infestation
+• Don't sleep in another room — this spreads the infestation.

-• Don't delay treatment — Bed bugs multiply quickly (1 female can lay 500 eggs)
+• Don't delay — 1 female can lay 500 eggs in her lifetime.

 Why Professional Treatment Is Essential

 Bed bugs have become increasingly resistant to consumer pesticides.
-Professional heat treatment eliminates all life stages—including eggs—in a single day by raising the temperature to 135-145°F throughout your home.
+Professional heat treatment eliminates all life stages — including eggs — in a single day by raising your home to 135–145°F.

 Certified canine bed bug inspection team